 - When in doubt, enlist University resources and ask questions.
 The Office of the Dean of Students is available to support parents and students who have questions about their student’s involvement in various organizations.

 - Report concerns of hazing.
 The University is best positioned to respond to hazing concerns when we receive accurate, timely, and factual information.
-Parents are able to report hazing via our online form or by calling the Hazing Hotline (434-243-HAZE).
+Parents are able report hazing by or affecting a University student by contacting the Dean on Call.